 Include specific provisions to ensure transparency and accountability of the process.
 For example: to identify how the bottom-up multi-stakeholder framework of ICANN is used in the maintenance and review of the process (i.e. how the SOs are involved); to include policy and community expertise in the oversight of the processes, e.g. as advisors to the panels; to specify measures and potential remedies to detect and mitigate against dereliction of duty; and to ensure the transparency of the deliberations and formation of the panels.

 Explicitly explain the problem of the limitation of the pool of experts required for the panels (especially the secondary panel), and provide for necessary strategies and undertaking by ICANN to ensure the sustainability and integrity (against capture) of the process.
-Furthermore to better specify the qualities and requirements of panelists instead of their compensational relationship with ICANN (i.e. instead of “ICANN-paid consultants”).
+Furthermore to better specify the qualities and requirements of panelists instead of their contractual and remunerated relationship with ICANN (i.e. instead of “ICANN-paid consultants”).

 To publish its reports in multiple languages and to ensure that the process, including formation of panels, respects the cultural diversity of the global IDN community.
 More importantly, the geographical and geo-political diversity of language communities should be taken into consideration in the formation of primary panels, while the diversity of cultural backgrounds within the secondary panel should also be taken into account.